JasonFritsche/weather-vue/README.md

 # weather-vue

 ## About
 Welcome to the weather-vue repository.
 This project serves as a sandbox for me to learn Vue.
-With this application you are able to retrieve the current and a fove-day forecast for a given U.S. city.
+With this application you are able to retrieve the current and a five-day forecast for a given U.S. city.
 You can view the project live [here](https://jasonfritsche.github.io/weather-vue/).

 ### Project Purpose
 My goals for this project were/are: